-As with many city/travel prams, the shopping basket is fairly small.
-You will struggle to get a large changing bag underneath and although a handful of groceries will fit, it’s not suitable for any big shopping trips.
-It’s also worth noting that due to the curved shape of the handlebar, any significant extra weight attached to the handlebar with a buggy clip, for example, is not ideal.
+As with many compact/travel prams, the shopping basket is fairly small.
+You will struggle to get a large changing bag underneath.
+Although a handful of groceries (box of eggs, a kilo of flour, a pack of baby wipes and 2 bottles of baby bath) will fit, it’s not suitable for any big shopping trips.

-How easy is the Babyzen Yoyo 0+ pushchair to store?
+How compact is the Babyzen Yoyo 0+ pushchair?

+Extremely compact!
+Both folded and unfolded, it’s noticeably smaller than other compact pushchairs like the Bugaboo Bee5.
 The Babyzen Yoyo 0+ measures just 52cm x44cm x18cm when folded (even with the babynest attached) and can be carried on one shoulder with a strap.
-The car seat measures 72 x 44 x 34cm and is just 3.7kg.
 Both the collapsed pram and car seat fit neatly in any hallway without taking up too much room at all.

 Does it fit in the boot of your car?

 Yes, with ease.
-If your boot is full, it will happily sit into a footwell or on a passenger seat too.
+If your boot is full, it will even sit happily in a footwell or on a passenger seat too.

 How does the pushchair fold?

 Like many buggies, there’s a knack to learning how to fold it but once you’ve got it, it’s incredibly simple.
-It’s definitely quicker and easier as a two-handed operation, but when necessary I could just about manage a one-handed fold, provided the handlebar was dropped before lifting the baby out.
+It’s definitely quicker and easier as a 2-handed operation, but when necessary I could just about manage a 1-handed fold, provided the handlebar was dropped before lifting the baby out.

-Unlike many travel/city buggies which have the fold-release button on the handlebar, the Yoyo 0+ has a release situated underneath the babynest, on the underside of the chassis.
+Unlike many compact buggies which have the fold-release button on the handlebar, the Yoyo 0+ has a release button underneath the babynest, on the underside of the chassis.

-First of all, you have to press the two buttons on either side of the hood, which allows you to fold the handle bar back on itself.
-This needs to be done with two hands.
-Then you reach under the seat, press a little red button to pinch a handle which releases the folding mechanism, and the buggy folds and clips together neatly.
+- First of all, you have to press the 2 buttons on either side of the hood, which allows you to fold the handle bar back on itself.
+This needs to be done with 2 hands

 To unfold, you release the clip, lock the pram handle into place and shake the buggy apart to open the rest of the chassis frame.